Latin Americans hail Francis as man to lead troubled Church

 The World Jewish Congress offered congratulations.

-Despite the emotion of the day, it was not long before the teasing and jokes on social media began.

-Some on Twitter called the choice of an Argentine "the hand of God", a reference to illegal goal scored by Diego Maradona during the 1982 World Cup.
+Some on Twitter called the choice of an Argentine "the hand of God", a reference to illegal goal scored by Argentine soccer legend Diego Maradona during the 1982 World Cup.
 Maradona himself used the phrase at the time, after referees mistakenly allowed the goal, scored with his hand, as a header.

 The banter also came thick and fast from Brazilians who had hoped one of their cardinals, including the Sao Paulo archbishop who had been considered a frontrunner, would emerge as pope.